 3. Sell Your Notes

-Put your hard work to good use; your built up hours of note taking and detailed charts and diagrams could gain you more than just a good grade.
-Sites like Notesale allow you take your notes and put them online for any students who need some a bit of extra help.
-The way it works is that you put up your notes and set a price and get paid through the website.
-So if you’ve worked hard and want to get a little something from it, by all means give this one a go.
+Put your hard work to good use; your built-up hours of note-taking and detailed charts and diagrams could gain you more than just a good grade.
+Sites like Notesale allow you to take your notes and put them online for any students who need a bit of extra help.
+The way it works is that you put up your notes, set a price and get paid through the website.
+So if you’ve worked hard and want to get a little something from it, by all means, give this one a go.

 Another great way to make money as a student is to put your academic expertise to good use and become a tutor.
 This money maker can be quite profitable, with the earning potential being about £25-35 an hour.
-If you like the idea of collecting the cash, you need to advertise your talents on job boards for locals to see or use tutoring sites like Preply.
+If you like the idea of collecting the cash, you need to advertise your talents on job boards for locals to see or use tutoring sites.

-YouTube can be more than just a distraction filled platform teaming with cat videos and funny lip syncing parodies, it can also grab you thousands of pound.
-You probably didn’t know that you could earn some serious dosh as a YouTuber; for 1000 views you can earn between £1 and £5, meaning that if you get 50,000 views a month you’d be taking around a £100, and that’s just per 50,000.
+YouTube can be more than just a distraction-filled platform teaming with cat videos and funny lip-syncing parodies, it can also grab you thousands of pounds.
+You probably didn’t know that you could earn some serious dosh as a YouTuber; for 1000 views you can earn between £1 and £5, meaning that if you get 50,000 views a month you’d be taking around £100, and that’s just per 50,000.
 Getting into YouTubing is easy; get an account and start uploading videos, although being good at it is an entirely different kettle of fish.
 Being original isn’t even all that necessary, although unique content has more value.
 Remember that some of the big YouTubers are getting over a million hits a day and taking in over a million pounds a year.